Do cacti need direct sunlight to grow and thrive? The answer is not as simple as it may seem.

 Cacti do best in an environment with indirect light but require at least some direct sunlight.

-This article will go into detail about what type of direct sunlight your plants need, how much they should get, and the signs that tell you if they are getting too much or too little.
+This article will detail what type of sunlight your plants need, how much they should get, and the signs that tell you if they are getting too much or too little.

 Cacti do not need direct sunlight to grow and thrive.
-It is often believed that these plants do well in full sun conditions, but this is just a misconception.
-Cacti do best when they are exposed to indirect natural light or artificial light.
+These plants are often believed to do well in full sun, but this is a misconception.
+Cacti do best when exposed to indirect natural or artificial light.

-A cactus does not need direct sunlight, but it needs the right amount of light.
+A cactus does not need direct sunlight but the right amount of light.
 Too much or too little sun will cause the plant to suffer from growth problems.

 A cactus plant that does not get enough sun will become spindly and leggy.
-A plant that gets too much sunlight may suffer from the scorch marks on its leaves or the discoloration of specific areas.
+A cactus that gets too much sunlight may suffer from scorch marks on its leaves or the discoloration of specific areas.

-Cacti plants need protection from intense heat and direct sunlight.
+Cacti plants need protection from intense heat and sunlight.

-Prolonged exposure to direct sunlight can result in sunburn damage leading to permanent scarring or even death.
+Prolonged exposure to direct sun can result in sunburn damage, leading to permanent scarring or even death.

-Cacti do best with exposure to at least four hours of direct sunlight daily.
+Cacti thrive with a minimum of four hours of direct sunlight each day.

 Succulent plants do best when they can receive light gradually, so do not place your cactus in direct sunlight for prolonged periods.

-If you must leave it out during the day, move it from a shady spot into indirect sunlight every hour or two and then back again before nightfall.
+If you must leave it out during the day, move it from a shady location into indirect sunlight every hour or two and then back again before nightfall.

-Your plant will need at least four hours per day with some direct exposure to fully thrive indoors.
+Your cactus will need at least four hours daily with some direct exposure to fully thrive indoors.

 The intensity of natural light is most significant at these times, which means your indoor cactus plant will be able to get more exposure without endangering its health.

-A cactus will suffer from sunburn damage when it has been exposed to direct sunlight for too long.
+A cactus will suffer from sunburn damage when exposed to direct sunlight for too long.

 The most common signs of a sunburned cactus include brown discoloration, yellowing, scorch marks on its leaves, and other types of scarring.